-Reminder Note - a physical note provided to students who have breached uniform policy after several reminders (hair, jewellery or uniform items).
+Reminder Note - a physical note provided to students who have not brought the correct equipment for class or worn the correct uniform items.

 Catchup - is a lunchtime session where students can voluntarily access a teacher for support with home learning.
 Students can be issued with a mandatory catchup session by a teacher if they have not completed core class or home learning.
 This is not detention - students may leave the catchup as soon as they have demonstrated that they have completed the required work.